DiamondLightSource/ispyb-api/docs/simulate.rst

 Configuration
 ***************

+The configuration file location is defined via the `ISPYB_SIMULATE_CONFIG` environment variable.
 An example configuration is available in `conf/simulate.yml`

 Each entry in `experiments` relates to a `DataCollectionGroup.experimentType` entry so must match one of the available types in the database.
 See https://github.com/DiamondLightSource/ispyb-database/blob/master/schemas/ispyb/tables.sql#L1930 for a full list.
 This is a list and so allows multiple entries of the same type to be specified and executed separately using the `--number` flag.